 My journey with the OpenStack project has been a very rewarding one.
 I have had the good fortune of meeting some wonderful people and being part of a very dynamic and vibrant community.
 I am the founder and the lead organiser of the OpenStack Indian User Group.
-I am also an OpenStack Ambassador, one of 10 people around the world nominated into the post by the OpenStack Foundation.
+I am also an OpenStack Ambassador, one of the few people around the world nominated into the post by the OpenStack Foundation.
+I have also been elected by the OpenStack community as an Individual Director to the OpenStack Board of Directors for two consecutive terms.
 I take these roles very seriously and do my best to live up to responsibilities that come with them.

 Finally, I would also like to remind the voters that this is an election of the directors selected from amongst the individual members.
 Most of the companies that support the OpenStack Foundation have already or are in the process of voting in Board members along company lines to represent their interests.
 I would urge the voters to not vote for their employers but to vote in true democratic fashion: for who they think would best represent the interest of the individual members and their region.